-PieSync (for two-way synchronization): This iPaaS saves you a lot of trouble with a complete synchronization solution for over 200 applications.
-It works two-way and in real time.
+Operations Hub: This native integration empowered by HubSpot saves you a lot of trouble.
+Its free plan offers a complete synchronization solution that works two-way and in real time.
 Which means that if you update your data in either app, you'll have that change available in the other one.
 No matter who entered the data or from which device.
 It also works with historical data to avoid duplicates or gaps of information.
-For now, PieSync can only sync contacts, leads, and accounts.
+For now, it syncs contacts, leads, and accounts.

 Zapier (for one-way push): It's great for one-way, one-time actions.
 You can set up a zap to make sure that whenever you add a new piece of data into app X, there's a copy of that piece of data in app Y. It works with several objects such as contacts, Trello cards, Slack message, Google Sheets data, etc.

 Automate.io (for one-to-one automation): This integration option can help you create complex workflows between apps.
 For instance, if you want to get a notification on Slack every time someone subscribes to your newsletter, Automate.io is the tool for you.
 It's ideal for one-way and one-time workflows between the 100 apps they support.